RobinBuschmann/react.di/README.md

 }
 ```

-## Module (React Component)
+## Module
-The `<Module>` component is a react component, that specifies the
-entry point for dependency injection.
-All providers that should
-be available for injection will be defined in the components `providers`
-property.
 All components that should be feedable with the defined providers,
-need to be nested in the module component - But don't(!) need to be
+need to be nested in a module annotated component - But don't(!) need to be
 direct children.

 ### `providers` (Property)